Ayurveda: 10 Interesting Facts You Should Know

 4. Every individual has their unique dosha

-If you tell yourself that your doshas make you, then you might scoff at this idea, but if you do an in-depth analysis, you will find yourself fitting into one of these doshas.
 Vata dosha is a combination of air and space; Pitta is the combination of water and fire; Kapha is more of a combination of water and earth.
 Even though everyone acquires the combination of these doshas.
 But generally, one dosha is more dominant than the others.
 The dominance of a particular dosha affects the personality of a person, how he reacts to stress, and the kind of disease that can affect him.
 It also affects the body structure of the person and what kind of food he should eat to keep himself healthy.

 5. Ayurveda emphasises more on digestion and life forces

-Ayurveda helps you to find balance in your body by focusing on two main areas: Agni and Prana Shakti.
+Research says that Ayurveda helps you to find balance in your body by focusing on two main areas: Agni and Prana Shakti.
 Agni or digestive fire takes care of your overall digestive system and actively eliminates toxins from the body.
 Also, through the means of different foods and your daily routine, Ayurveda believes in improving your prana, or life forces.
 If your digestion and Prana Shakti are optimal, then you will be healthy and free of every ailment.

 6. It is much more than herbs

 Another fact about Ayurveda is that Ayurvedic medicines have so much more than herbs.
-Yes, herbs are a major component of every ayurvedic medicine, but it also incorporates ghee, honey, rock salt, milk, gingelly oil, butter, and minerals as some of the important components for healing.
+Yes, herbs are a major component of every ayurvedic medicine, but it also incorporate ghee, honey, rock salt, milk, gingelly oil, butter, and minerals as some of the important components for healing.
 In some cases, the adjuvants or other carriers are also added to medicine that aids in the healing process.

 7. Food holds a major place in Ayurveda

-Food has been given the utmost importance in Ayurveda.
 As per Ayurveda, food is classified into the following categories: sweet, sour, bitter, salty, pungent, and astringent.
 One should always adhere to a diet with a combination of these tastes, despite the balanced proportion of protein and carbohydrates in their meals.
-It is necessary to incorporate these flavours into your meal, and the balance of flavours should be according to your dosha type.
+For specific eating rules to balance your dosha, check out Ayurveda Eating Rules: Balance Diet for Vata, Pitta, Kapha Dosha It is necessary to incorporate these flavours into your meal, and the balance of flavours should be according to your dosha type.

 8. Ayurveda cures the root cause of the disease